Webinars on Demand

 Get Crafty for Less

 Crafts are some of the most popular library programs but they can be expensive!
 With the right tricks, a little glue, some scissors, a little bit of money and a lot of innovation – you can create a successful crafts program for your library.
 Join Elizabeth Saxton for a discussion of crafting on the cheap and learn trips and tricks for inexpensive crafts programs.
 Saxton will share ideas for jewelry crafts, recycled materials crafts and book-making projects.
 All craft ideas presented will be $20 or under.
-This webinar will be available mid-October.
+Buy this recording!

 Journey into the Darkness: Summer Reading Programs